 - Guild News & Updates

 - Healthcare Information & Legal Support

 Guild News & Updates

 The Guild has been working tirelessly to address the very real concerns members have about the effect COVID-19 is having on their workplaces.

-Our Business Agents and Field Representatives have been in close contact with employers and with shop stewards and captains at our TV writers rooms and our broadcast and digital newsrooms.
+Our Business Agents and Field Representatives have been in close contact with employers and with shop stewards and captains at our TV writers rooms and our broadcast/cable/streaming news and online media newsrooms.
 The situation is complex and unsettling, to say the least.
 Employers’ responses range from mandated work-at-home to business-as-usual.
 For its part, the Guild stands ready to advise and represent writers who have questions about workplace safety, or about contractual or employment rights in these extraordinary circumstances.
 Guild lawyers, business representatives and other staff are available to help provide advice and advocacy for you, if necessary.
 If you have any concerns about your own workplace situation, please contact your WGAE representative (see contact information below).